 - Click Apply.

 Depending on how large your photo library is, this process can take some time.
 The good news is that the first time will be the longest because it’s syncing your entire library.
 As long as you keep these settings turned on, your PC will automatically update your library as you take new pictures with your iPhone.
+And if you need to transfer photos from your Mac or PC to your iPhone, iCloud will work as well, as it will sync your photo library across all linked device.

 Transferring pictures from your iPhone to your computer couldn’t be easier — even if you’re using a Windows computer.
 And like most things iPhone-related, there are several ways you can go about it.
 Hopefully, you found the method above helpful and you’re now keeping your photo library on both your computer and your iPhone entirely in sync.